ORNL/AdditiveFOAM/tutorials/multiLayerPBF/README.md

 Absorption geometry used by the `Kelly` absorption model.

+`eta0`

+Fresnel absorption of the liquid metal.

-`eta0` and `etaMin`
+`etaMin`

-Parameters for the depth-dependent absorption model.
+Effective absorption in the conduction regime, used when the melt-pool aspect ratio is less than `aspectRatioSwitch`.

 `aspectRatioSwitch`

-Optional aspect-ratio cutoff for using the Kelly model.
+Optional aspect-ratio cutoff for switching between `etaMin` and the Kelly multiple-reflection model.
 If omitted, the cutoff is `1.0`.

 `dimensions`